Reconstruction of the event vertex in the PandaX-III experiment with convolution neural network: Summary

 \section{Summary}

-In this paper, we report the event vertex $z_0$ reconstruction using CNN in the high-pressure TPC of the PandaX-III experiment.
-The lack of $z_0$ will directly affect the detector performance and the sensitivity for searching $0\nu\beta\beta$.
-As the scintillation signal cannot be measured in the xenon-TMA gas mixture, the diffusion information carried by the tracks is an effective and unique signature to reconstruct $z_0$.
-VGGZ0net is built to predict the $z_0$ of the events distributed continuously between the cathode and the readout plane within the TPC.
+In this paper, we report the event vertex reconstruction using CNN in the high-pressure TPC of the PandaX-III experiment.
+The lack of the event vertex along the drift direction will directly affect the energy resolution of the detector and the background rejection, which are the key parameters for searching $0\nu\beta\beta$.
+As the scintillation signal cannot be measured in the xenon-TMA gas mixture, the diffusion information carried by the tracks is an efficient and unique signature to reconstruct the vertex.
+VGGZ0net is built to predict the vertex of the events distributed continuously between the cathode and the readout plane within the TPC.
 MC simulation datasets of $0 \nu \beta \beta$ events are prepared to train the CNN model and tune its hyperparameters.
 The reconstruction accuracy of VGGZ0net can reach a standard deviation of about 11~cm.
 On this basis, the electron lifetime can be derived and the energy spectrum can be corrected for both the $0 \nu \beta \beta$ and $\gamma$ datasets.
-VGGZ0net is proven to be effective and the improvement of energy resolution is significant.
-This method has been validated by the experimental data of the PandaX-III prototype detector using the $^{83m}$Kr calibration run.
-In the future, we will use it to study the detector performance and suppress the location-dependent background in the PandaX-III experiment.
+VGGZ0net is proven to be efficient and the improvement of energy resolution is significant, for example, from 10.1\% to 4.0\%~FWHM at $Q_{\beta\beta}$ with the $l_e$ of 1200~$cm$.
+This method has been verified by the experimental data of the PandaX-III prototype detector using the $^{83m}$Kr calibration run.
+In addition, once the vertex position is known, the radioactive background from the detector construction materials near the readout plane and the cathode can be identified and rejected by reconstructing its location.
+This method will be further verified and optimized when the PandaX-III experiment takes data in the future.

 \acknowledgments